-Facility Size Description Provision across both Precincts Provision in Leppington North (Camden LGA) Precinct Children's playgrounds (0-4years) Min.
-0.3ha for standalone playgrounds Co-located with parks, sportsgrounds, courts, schools, community facilities, conservation areas.
+Facility Size Description Provision across both Precincts Provision in Leppington North (Camden LGA) Precinct but physically separated.
+Fencing if adjacent to water, road, steep slope.
+Seating, sportsgrounds, courts, schools, community facilities, conservation areas.
 Regional, district, local hierarchy in terms of play equipment and range of experiences.
 Each play area should offer a different experience.
 Include road safety bike track at regional playground.
 Include children's bike paths in district and regional playgrounds.
 Can be co-located with play spaces for 5 to 12 year olds - within sight distance for carers but physically separated.
-Fencing if adjacent to water, road, steep slope.
-Seating, shade, water provided.
-11 playgrounds 4 playgrounds or play spaces to be provided on local passive parks, plus a playground to be provided on the local sportsground Play spaces (5 to 12 year olds) Min.
+Fencing if adjacent to water, 11 playgrounds 4 playgrounds or play spaces to be provided on local passive parks, plus a playground to be provided on the local sportsground Play spaces (5 to 12 year olds) Min.
 0.3ha for standalone playgrounds.
 Where co- located the space may be reduced.
 Allows for more independent play, skill development and cognitive development.
 However they still require adult supervision.
 More challenging equipment may include bouldering features, climbing areas, 'learn to' cycleways through to cycle obstacle course, skate facility, BMX/mountain bike jumps and tracks.
 These areas could be co-located with children's playgrounds, school or community facilities for supervision and convenience of use by carers.
-13 play spaces See above Local Min.
-4ha sportsground (ideally 5ha) 1 double field per 5,000 people.
+13 play spaces See above Local sportsground Min.
+4ha (ideally 5ha) 1 double field per 5,000 people.
 To accommodate demand for local sport and recreation training and competition.
 Rather than a series of single fields, facilities are grouped to provide economies of scale for infrastructure.
 To be located close to schools.
-Inclusions: 2 multi-purpose rectangular 6 double playing fields or 12 single fields.
-1 local sportsground on a 5.65ha site (inclusive of a playground) situated on the eastern side of Byron Road in the south east of the Precinct
+Inclusions: 6 double playing fields or 12 single fields.
+1 local sportsground on a 5.65ha site (inclusive of a playground) situated on the eastern side of Byron Road in the south east of the Precinct 2 multi-purpose rectangular fields or 1-2 full-sized cricket / AFL ovals (plus

 Facility Size Description Provision across both Precincts Provision in Leppington North (Camden LGA) Precinct practice nets).
 Playing field lighting.
 Playing field irrigation system.
 2 tennis / netball courts - 2 half-court basketball courts, or 2 multi-purpose courts - Lights for training - Amenities with change rooms, canteen, meeting room - Parking co-located with a local playground, school, community facility, play space.
 Picnic/BBQ facilities.
 Outdoor fitness equipment.
-Shared pathways, pedestrian link pathways, Off-street parking (minimum 100 spaces) District Min.
-6ha sportsground to 10ha Min.
+Shared pathways, pedestrian link pathways, Off-street parking (minimum 100 spaces) District sportsground Min.
 6ha up to 10ha The local sports park identified above may be expanded to incorporate one of the proposed district grounds dependent on location and access.
-2 complexes of four playing fields each (i.e. total of 8 fields) Requirements: To be located near public transport routes, no further than 2 km from all dwellings To be co-located, where possible, with other commercial, community and recreation space in neighbourhood activity hub Provide for district standard adult competitions and training or junior regional or state school championships.
+2 complexes of four playing fields each (i.e. total of 8 fields) Nil Requirements: To be located near public transport routes, no further than 2 km from all dwellings To be co-located, where possible, with other commercial, community and recreation space in neighbourhood activity hub Provide for district standard adult competitions and training or junior regional or state school championships.
 Amenity buildings, parking, storage core inclusions Located on land without flooding or transmission line constraints.
 Given the timeframe before the population threshold warrants a district standard facility.
 The final mix of courts and fields will require community consultation and council input based on most